turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 <% end %>
 ```

 And now our test is passing.
-As always, run your server and check your work by hand.
+As always, run your server and check your work by hand in your development environment.
 It may not be pretty, but the data is there.

 ### Environment Variables